jpietrella

 It look like someone must be very hungry and took a bite out of it

 Yeah I’ve had what I consider are premature flea bites from people handling chips roughly.
 I’m not a fan.
 I put a lot of money and detail into my rake free poker hosting setup and I absolutely expect the utmost respect from people who use my equipment.
-Feel that’s a small ask honestly.
+Feel that’s a small ask honestly.@sheikh617 didn't some rough play happen with your solids set at one point?
+I feel like it resulted in some flea bites but maybe not.

 But I’ll start.
 I haven’t had anything close to damage.
 Not even a flea bite.
 It’s probably worth mentioning that most of my chips have been leaded Paulsons.
 Just a few RHCs.
 One BCC set, no CPC/ASMs.
 And always played on a padded surface.
 But so far so good - no cracks, no broken chips, no noticeable damage at all.